jemmy512/book-notes/CS/Computer System A Programmers Perspective.md

 ### 9.4 VM as a Tool for Memory Management
 VM simplifies linking and loading, the sharing of code and data, and allocating memory to applications.

+### 9.7 Case Study: The Intel Core i7/Linux Memory System
+The TLBs are virtually addressed, and four-way set associative.
+The L1, L2, and L3 caches are physically addressed, and eight-way set associative, with a block size of 64 bytes.
+The page size can be configured at start-up time as either 4 KB or 4 MB.
+Linux uses 4-KB pages.

+### 9.8 Memory Mapping
+Areas can be mapped to one of two types of objects:
+1. Regular file in the Unix file system:
+2. Anonymous file.
+Pages in areas that are mapped to anonymous files are sometimes called demand-zero pages.

+#### 9.8.3 The execve Function Revisited
+Loading and running a.out requires the following steps
+1. Delete existing user areas.
+2. Map private areas. text, data, bss, and stack areas of the new program.
+All of these new areas are private copy-on-write.
+3. Map shared areas.
+4. Set the program counter (PC).

+### 9.9 Dynamic Memory Allocation
+#### 9.9.5 Implementation Issues
+A practical allocator that strikes a better balance between throughput and utilization must consider the following issues:
+1. Free block organization: How do we keep track of free blocks?
+2. Placement: How do we choose an appropriate free block in which to place a newly allocated block?
+3. Splitting: After we place a newly allocated block in some free block, what do we do with the remainder of the free block?
+4. Coalescing: What do we do with a block that has just been freed?

+#### 9.9.6 Implicit Free Lists
+#### 9.9.7 Placing Allocated Blocks
+Placement policy: first fit, next fit, and best fit.

+#### 9.9.10 Coalescing Free Blocks
+#### 9.9.11 Coalescing with Boundary Tags
+There is one somewhat subtle aspect.
+The free list format we have chosen—with its prologue and epilogue blocks that are always marked as allocated—allows us to ignore the potentially troublesome edge conditions where the requested block bp is at the beginning or end of the heap.

+#### 9.9.13 Explicit Free Lists
+Because block allocation time is linear in the total number of heap blocks, the implicit free list is not appropriate for a general-purpose allocator.

+Using a doubly linked list instead of an implicit free list reduces the first fit allocation time from linear in the total number of blocks to linear in the number of free blocks.

+#### 9.9.14 Segregated Free Lists

+Segregated Fits
+Each free list is associated with a size class and is organized as some kind of explicit or implicit list.

+Search times are reduced because searches are limited to particular parts of the heap instead of the entire heap.
+Memory utilization can improve because of the interesting fact that a simple first-fit search of a segregated free list approximates a best-fit search of the entire heap.

 # Chapter 10 System-Level I/O